-Introduction
+3a Introduction

 It is a statutory requirement that every employer has a grievance procedure in place.
-The regulations define grievances as 'concerns, problems or complaints that employees raise with their employees raise with their employees raise with their employees.
+There regulations define grievances as 'concerns, problems or complaints that employees raise with their employees raise with their employers'.
 A grievance may not always be called a grievance when it is raised.
 Any complaint or comment made by an employee can be construed as a grievance.
-So, for instance, a comment in a resignation letter about the employee being given no choice but to resign due to some perceived difficult issue at work should not be ignored.
+So, for instance, a comment in a registration letter about the employee being given no choice but to resign due to some perceived difficult issue at work should not be ignored.
 An employee can be asked if they wish their 'complaint' to be treated as a grievance, if there is some doubt about their intensions.